linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW LaTeX Files.md

 \subsection*{4.
 Arbitrage Opportunity?}

 It is important to consider whether the above trade is an arbitrage opportunity.
 As mentioned earlier,    the cash flows are comprised of two parts,    the SS and LRS.
 The former is fixed every period,    and we showed that by taking the short end it will be a positive inflow.
-The LRS varies with changes in LIBOR and the repo,    but we strongly expect LIBOR to always be larger as securitized loans (the repo) are less risky.
+The LRS varies with changes in [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] and the repo,    but we strongly expect [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] to always be larger as securitized loans (the repo) are less risky.
 Thus,    while the amount gained from the LRS varies it is incredibly unlikely it will become negative,    especially so negative as to outweigh the positive flow from the SS position.
 Thus,    by holding the position to maturity one realizes positive cash flows for 30 years and does not need to worry about possible losses from unwinding early.

 In this view,    the above trade is an arbitrage.
 However,    this conclusion hinges on the ability to hold the position to maturity.
 Unwinding the position early could induce significant losses,    as demonstrated above in Figure 13,    due to the fact that the value of the position fluctuates up until maturity where it is known.
 In fact,    the fluctuating value of the position exposes the trade to margin calls.
 While the value is fixed at $T = 30$,    in the meantime,    the value could plummet to the point where the margin calls are significant.
 Thus,    the trade is exposed to funding risk.
 It is likely that this funding risk is what kept traders from exploiting the apparent arbitrage in February.
 Given the financial turmoil,    few were willing to deal with the potential margin calls and possible short-term losses even though they were assured profits in the long run.